tomasbjerre/git-changelog-gradle-plugin/README.md

 ## Usage ##
 Here is and example that will produce a CHANGELOG.md.
-There is also a complete running example [here](https://github.com/tomasbjerre/git-changelog-gradle-plugin/tree/master/git-changelog-gradle-plugin-example).
+There is also a complete running example [here](https://github.com/tomasbjerre/git-changelog-gradle-plugin/tree/master/git-changelog-gradle-plugin-example) checkout the [build.gradle](https://github.com/tomasbjerre/git-changelog-gradle-plugin/blob/master/git-changelog-gradle-plugin-example/build.gradle) file for more examples.
 ```
 buildscript {
   repositories {